telehash/telehash.github.io/protocol.md

 <a name="channels" />
 ## Channels - Content Transport

-All data sent between any two hashnames (inside a line packet) must contain a `c` parameter with a unique hex string identifier (max length 32, or 16 bytes) determined by the sender for each channel.
-See [conflict avoidance](#conflict) for details on generating channel IDs.
+All data sent between any two hashnames (inside a line packet) must be part of a `channel`.
+Every channel has an integer id included as the `c` parameter in the JSON.
+See [Channel IDs](#channelids) for details on how they are selected/handled.

 A channel may have only one outgoing initial packet, only one response to it, or it may be long-lived with many packets exchanged using the same "c" identifier (depending on the type of channel).
 Channels are by default unreliable, they have no retransmit or ordering guarantees, and an `end` always signals the last packet for the channel with none in response.
 When required, an app can also create a [reliable](reliable.md) channel that does provide ordering and retransmission functionality.